goofanader/mna-anime-eyes/README.md

 * Original program: [ShippoSearch by Nur Monson](https://github.com/samiamwork/ShippoSearch)

     Most of this program's functionality is based off of ShippoSearch and trying to replicate it.
 The image pixelation used in ShippoSearch is from a Mac OSX library, so I had to try and replicate it using shaders...

 * Chime sound: [hypocore on freesound.org](https://www.freesound.org/people/hypocore/sounds/164088/)

 * Rounded rectangle shape: [Robin on LOVE2D Forums](https://love2d.org/forums/viewtopic.php?t=11511)

 * Middleclass Lua file: [kikito](https://github.com/kikito/middleclass)

 * Help with the shader: Andrew Elliott

 * Everything else: [Phyllis Douglas](http://twitter.com/goofanader)

 ## To-Do
 - [See the issue tracker for a list of things Phyllis has to do!](https://github.com/goofanader/mna-anime-eyes/issues)

 ## Updates
+### 10/30/2015
+- "o" is now "y"
+- Player scores stay up at the beginning and end of a game round.
+- Game will pause and stop showing the image if Game Window loses focus during gameplay.
+- You can edit players' scores during a game, but it's very buggy and I'd suggest not using it :(
+- The current image info is reprinted to the console when you exit the "Manage Players" menu during gameplay.
+- If the console window crashes, messages about what images are showing up, who's buzzed in and player scores will still show up.
+(Untested)
+- You can't use "ESC" to quit the game.
+- You can't fullscreen with "f" during a game when not in image checking mode.
+- Players' scores and current images are saved in folders each time the program is opened.
+The files are still in scores, but now they have their own individual folders marked by the time the program was opened.

 ### 10/27/2015
 - You can change pixel size and image time in the settings menu.
 - Players' scores are saved in the "scores" directory in the Save Directory.